 这是一段包含[双引号]重要信息[双引号]的文本。

-This scenario may be very useful when dealing with complex data obtained from outside, which already contains or needs to retain escape characters.
-But you need to be very clearaddslashesabout which specific escape sequences have been introducedreplaceCan accurately match them.
+This situation may be very useful when dealing with complex data obtained from external sources that already contain or need to retain escape characters.
+But you need to be very clearaddslashesabout which specific escape sequences were introduced, in order toreplaceCan accurately match them.

 Scenario two: firstreplace, thenaddslashes